prettydiff/aphorio/readme.md

 6. Access the dashboard in a browser on the specified random port.

 ## Shell commands
+* `npm run lint` - Executes ESLint for TypeScript to analyze the application against a bunch of draconian rules
 * `npm run server` - Executes the application
-* `npm run server-no-color` - Executes the application without ANSI control characters to color output to the shell
 * `npm run tsc` - Executes the TypeScript compiler to perform explicit type checking

+### Supported shell command arguments
+All arguments are supported only on the server command, example: `npm run server test no-color`

+* `no-color` - Eliminates use of ANSI color codes in terminal output
-* `npm run lint` - Executes ESLint for TypeScript to analyze the application against a bunch of draconian rules
+* `test` - Executes the test automation

 <!--
 ## Optional steps to reduce the dependency count to 3: